pnpm/pnpm/docs/api.md

 * `options.global` - *Boolean* - the packages will be installed globally rather than locally.
 * `options.cwd` - *String* - the directory in which the installation will be performed.
 By default the `process.cwd()` value is used.
 * `options.quiet` - *Boolean* - `false` by default.
 No output to the console.
+* `options.cacheTTL` - *Number* - 1 day by default.
+The time (in seconds) during which HTTP requests are cached (except the ones that request tarballs).

 **Returns:** a Promise